-Jailbreak iOS 8.1.3 Untethered Update; TaiG for Mac or Pangu, How to Jailbreak 8.1.3, Will It Be Possible? – Now that iOS 8.1.3 is available a countless number of individuals are undoubtedly seeking a solution to jailbreak iOS 8.1.3.
-Good news, you’ve landed in the right place – this article will be continually updated as time progresses and the fast-paced iOS 8 and jailbreak releases continue.
+Jailbreak iOS 8.1.3 Untethered Update; TaiG for Mac or Pangu, How to Jailbreak 8.1.3, How Can I Jailbreak? – Now that iOS 8.1.3 is available a countless number of individuals are undoubtedly seeking a solution to jailbreak iOS 8.1.3.
+Good news, you’ve landed in the right place – this article not only features a post iOS 8.1.3 jailbreak solution, but it will also be continually updated as time progresses and the fast-paced iOS 8 and jailbreak releases continue.
 On the heels of the iOS 8.1.1 and iOS 8.1.2 jailbreak via TaiG and PP that are capable of jailbreaking the iPhone 6 Plus, iPhone 6, iPhone 5s, 5, iPhone 5c, 4s, iPod touch 5th gen, iPad Air 2, iPad mini 3 and all older iPad models, iOS 8.1.3 threatens everything.
 Information and updates concerning the future of the Pangu, PP and TaiG jailbreak utilities, as well as the all-new iOS 8.1.3 firmware can be found here.
 For an in-depth and thorough analysis of the latest jailbreak and iOS 8 developments, updates concerning the new jailbreak tools, as well as details for the newest firmware, being iOS 8.1.3, continue reading past the break!
 Continue reading… »

 iOS 8.1.2 Jailbreak: How to Jailbreak 8.1.2 Untethered Using TaiG 1.2.0, All iOS 8 iPhone, iPod, iPad Models – Wow, this has to be a new record.
 Late last night, merely hours following Apple’s release of the new iOS 8.1.2 public firmware, a brand new jailbreak 8.1.2 solution was issued by the TaiG team (the same group responsible for the creation of the previous iOS 8 through 8.1.1 jailbreak by the same name).
 The latest update to the exciting TaiG tool, dubbed TaiGJBreak 1.2.0 for iOS 8 through 8.1.2, is capable of delivering a completely bug-free Untethered jailbreak for 8.1.2 an all iPhone, iPod touch and iPad models.
 In fact TaiG 1.2 is quickly becoming what a vast number of jailbreakers are referring to as the “most stable” jailbreak yet!
 Ensuing our earlier coverage stating that the primary kernel exploited utilized by the first iteration of TaiG remained unpatched in 8.1.2, the team promptly released their latest version, TaiG 1.2.0, to once again jailbreak the latest public firmware.
 In what looks like a new trend, the Chinese-based group – like Pangu they are both funded by third-party companies with their monetary interests in jailbreaking (particularly in relation to non-App Store app distribution in China) – is keen on delivering updates to their tool to support subsequent 8.1.x updates.
 Like its predecessor, TaiG comes bundled with Cydia (the ever-familiar graphical user interface we’ve come to know and love for distributing third-party packages and iOS tweaks).
 Furthermore, jailbreaking iOS 8.1.2 on either the iPhone 6 Plus, iPhone 6, iPhone 5c, iPhone 5s, iPhone 5, iPhone 4S, the new iPad Air 2 and iPad Mini 3, iPad mini 2 with Retina display, the original iPad Air and iPad mini, the iPad 4, iPad 2 or the iPod touch 5th generation is fast and straightforward.
 Continue reading past the break in today’s tutorial for complete instructions on how to jailbreak the aforementioned iOS 8-based devices running 8.1.2 fully UnTethered!